 The update also brings improvements to VirtualDJ’s AI-powered lyrics detection, which now handles multiple languages more accurately.
 This feeds into the software’s existing word-play and karaoke features.

-• As ever, the update is free to existing customers, and VirtualDJ is available as a one-off purchase or on a monthly subscription from the VirtualDJ website.
+- As ever, the update is free to existing customers, and VirtualDJ is available as a one-off purchase or as a monthly subscription from the VirtualDJ website.